minchingtonak/HaC/README.md

 - PVE host provisioners
   - can help for things like installing docker, creating app data dir
-- for now, have lxc provisioner to create named docker network. can take traefik as name arg
-- move lxc id to a field in the pve host hosts list, easier to see mapping and configurable between pve instances
 - would be nice to be able to have pve config field that allows setting fields for all lxcs (potentially stacks as well)
   - can extend this type of this for stacks within lxc config
 - add a transform to the top level lxc and pve schemas that does a recursive Object.freeze on the parsed result